Rosterfy announces that it has raised $2m AUD in private equity funding as part of major new drive to develop its footprint globally.

 A job description is a really helpful way to communicate clear expectations for your volunteers, helping you to attract the right volunteers for your nonprofit, event and/or organization.
 With volunteers giving up their time to help, the least you can do is let them know what to expect.

-However if you were looking to recruit a volunteer with higher responsibilities and deadlines for a certain period of time (possibly an office position) it makes sense to treat this similar to how you would treat recruitment for any other role within your organization.
+However, if you were looking to recruit a volunteer with higher responsibilities and deadlines for a certain period of time (possibly an office position) it makes sense to treat this the same way you would recruit for any other role within your organization.
 This includes a detailed job description so that you can attract the best candidates to the role.

 A good volunteer job description should explain the role including the skills, abilities and the time commitment required to perform the volunteer role successfully.
-Preparing a volunteering job description is a good way for your nonprofit, event and/or organization to really understand what jobs you want your volunteers to assist with and how many volunteers will be required to complete the task.
+Preparing a volunteering job description is a key step in the volunteer management plan and is a great way for your nonprofit, event and/or organization to really understand what jobs you want your volunteers to assist with, what volunteer skills you are looking for, and how many volunteers will be required to complete the task.
+Taking time at this step will ensure you recruit the best volunteers for the role, which helps to keep retention high!

-Remember that volunteers come from all walks of life so keep your language clear and professional plain English staying away from using slang.
+Remember that volunteers come from all walks of life so keep your language clear and professional plain English and stay away from using slang and acronyms.

 We’ve put together a list of details you should include in your volunteer job description to ensure that you attract the right volunteers for the right roles.

 - Job description.
 Provide a title for your volunteer roles.
-Remembering that volunteers volunteer for different reasons, providing a title not only helps to provide a sense of ownership and pride but also helps for those looking to gain relevant experience for their CV.
-Try and avoid including ‘volunteer’ in the title - get creative and have some fun!
+Remembering that people volunteer for different reasons, providing a title not only helps to provide a sense of ownership and pride but also helps for those looking to gain relevant experience for their CV.
+Try to avoid including ‘volunteer’ in the title - get creative and have some fun!

 - Location details.
 Outline the location for the role.
 Does this role require travel from one location to another?
 Is this role based inside or outside?
+Is this a virtual volunteering position?
 Is the volunteer required to transport themselves?
 These are all details that the volunteer will want to know before making their decision.

 - Role.
 This is your opportunity to clearly outline the role and the expectations including day to day activities, responsibilities and any key deliverables.
 Take the time to outline how this role affects and contributes to the broader organization's mission.